An easy keto carrot cake recipe with a moist cinnamon crumb filled with carrots, crunchy pecans, and a sweet cream cheese frosting.

 So if you only have one 9-inch cake pan at home, I would rather recommend baking the first cake layer.

-Then, cooling it in the pan, washing the pan with water and soap, drying and greasing again, adding a piece of parchment paper at the bottom.
-Then, reuse the same pan to bake the remaining batter and make the second cake layer.
+Then, cool it in the pan, wash the pan with water and soap, dry it and grease it again, adding a piece of parchment paper at the bottom.

 First, place each baked carrot cake into a cooling rack and cool completely – it takes about an hour.